Swiss Cohort of Health Professionals and Informal Caregivers

 Intervention Type OTHER

-Remote focus groups or semi-structured interviews will be proposed to a subsample of the participants, first the year after recruitment and then every two years
+Remote focus groups or semi-structured interviews will be proposed to a subsample of the participants, first in 2025 and then every two years

 Informal caregivers

-All type of informal caregivers (ICs), assisting a person for health reasons across Switzerland
+All type of informal caregivers (ICs), aged 18 and over, assisting a person for health reasons across Switzerland

 Electronic surveys